mcandre/hello-vagrant/README.md

 `.gitignore` - A list of file patterns to exclude from version control.
 We exclude the `.vagrant/` directory that Vagrant uses for internal data, and the compiled unix executable `hello`.

+## Environment Flexibility

 Notice that the development environment for Hello Vagrant is not OS-agnostic, but very Unix-centric.
 By constraining ourselves to a single platform, we reduce time spent on OS and editor wars.
-We could have chosen a very Windows-centric environment, with Visual Studio tools instead of gcc--it's all gravy for the individual, who may run the Vagrant vm from Windows, Mac, or Linux.
+A `Vagrantfile` can help a large team synchronize on many environment details, in a format relatively computer- and human-friendly.
+We could have actually chosen a very Windows-centric environment, with Visual Studio tools instead of gcc--it's all gravy for the individual, who may run the Vagrant vm from Windows, Mac, or Linux.

-As a bonus, Vagrant mirrors project files into the vm as a shared folder `/vagrant/`.
+As a bonus, Vagrant mirrors project files into the vm as a shared folder, `/vagrant`.
 Users can write the source code files with any text editor outside of Vagrant, and build/test/deploy in Vagrant.
 If one team member likes Visual Studio and another likes Vim, that's fine.

 If OS-agnosticism is important in the product, Vagrant can help with that, too.
 Just write a `Vagrantfile` for each OS port of the application.
 You can either provide separate build scripts for each Vagrant environment, or write a universal build script and share it to both!